vfarcic/cncf-demo/manuscript/secrets/README.md

 ## Choice 3: Secrets OPerationS (SOPS)

-Secrets OPerationS (SOPS) is an CLI tool that simplifies the process of encrypting and decrypting files containing secrets.
+Secrets OPerationS (SOPS) is a CLI tool that simplifies the process of encrypting and decrypting files containing secrets.
 SOPS works by encrypting the contents of a file, which can then be safely committed to a version control system like Git.
 When access to the secrets is required, SOPS decrypts the file and ensures that only authorized individuals or systems can view or use the sensitive data.

 SOPS works with many file types, including YAML, JSON, and ENV, and supports multiple encryption methods, such as PGP, AWS Key Management Service (KMS), and Google Cloud KMS.
 It also supports role-based access control.